shtyagi22/scheduler/README.md

 # Interview Scheduler

-An app that lets you schedule an appointment.
+Scheduler is an app that lets you schedule an appointment.
 You can create an appointment, delete ,save and cancel an appointment.
 You can choose interviewers from interviewers list to schedule an appointment.
 It also updates the number of remaining spots when you book or cancel an appointment.

 ## Setup